 2. Creativity skills

 Creativity enables you to devise solutions, develop new ideas, and increase overall efficiency.
 Employers always seek out employees who can tackle tasks using their imagination and generate new ideas.
 Creativity allows you to find new, unique solutions even when solving complex problems.
-This might be through discovering patterns or making connections between problems.
+This might be through discovering patterns or making connections between issues.
 By tackling tasks in a way that has not been done before, you can find new opportunities and be more efficient.

 - Creative thinking

 3. Leadership skills

 Most employers are looking for applicants with growth potential.
 For this reason, including leadership skills in your soft skills for a resume is a great move.
 Leadership skills are soft skills that enable you to lead a team by example.
 A good leader can manage his team to better its performance.
 Moreover, a leader should be able to make decisions and resolve conflicts when they arise.

 - Strategic thinking